Reclaimed water: Treatment processes

 There are several technologies used to treat wastewater for reuse.
 A combination of these technologies can meet strict treatment standards and make sure that the processed water is hygienically safe, meaning free from pathogens.
-The following are some of the typical technologies: Ozonation, ultrafiltration, aerobic treatment (membrane bioreactor), forward osmosis, reverse osmosis, advanced oxidation.
+Some common technologies include ozonation, ultrafiltration, aerobic treatment (membrane bioreactor), forward osmosis, reverse osmosis, advanced oxidation or activated carbon.
 Reclaimed water providers use multi-barrier treatment processes and constant monitoring to ensure that reclaimed water is safe and treated properly for the intended end use.

-Some water demanding activities do not require high grade water.
+Some water-demanding activities do not require high grade water.
 In this case, wastewater can be reused with little or no treatment.
 One example of this scenario is in the domestic environment where toilets can be flushed using greywater from baths and showers with little or no treatment.

 In the case of municipal wastewater, the wastewater must pass through numerous sewage treatment process steps before it can be used.
 Steps might include screening, primary settling, biological treatment, tertiary treatment (for example reverse osmosis), and disinfection.

 Wastewater is generally treated to only secondary level treatment when used for irrigation.

-A pump station distributes reclaimed water to users around the city.
-This may include golf courses, agricultural uses, cooling towers, or in land fills.
+A pump station distributes reclaimed water to users around a city.
+These may include golf courses, agricultural uses, cooling towers, or landfills.